How to Start a Golf Course

 You may need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

 Check with your state for specific license and permit requirements for your golf course.
-Some other common government regulations may include; a business license, sales tax permit, and an Employer Identification Number (EIN).
+Some common licenses and permits may include; a business license, sales tax permit, and an Employer Identification Number (EIN).

 Step 6: Find Financing